 (This post may contain affiliate links.
 Please read our disclosure policy for more information.)

-Benefits of Hiking with Your Dog
+The Benefits of Hiking with Your Dog

-And when you’re looking for new ways to bond with your pet, spending time relaxing at the summit and taking in the views after climbing up the mountain is just what you need.
+- And when you’re looking for new ways to bond with your pet, spending time relaxing at the summit and taking in the views after climbing up the mountain is just what you need.

 Research the Trail

-There are many dog-friendly hiking trails, but there are plenty that does not allow pets on the trail (many National Parks do not allow dogs on the hiking trails).
-Before you head out, make sure to check the trail regulations before you go.
 AllTrails and ProTrails often show dog-friendly hikes and cover many trails across the US.
 The user-generated content isn’t always accurate, however.
 The trail management system website is your best bet for up-to-date and accurate information.